ManudattaG/my_python_project/vehicle-location-data/README.md

 --------------------------------------------------------------------------------------

 1. app.py -- _An API/wrapper function for the Simulator module_
-2. simulator.py -- _Provides a class Simulator that returns some mock simulation results_
+2. simulator.py -- _Provides a class Simulator that returns some mock vehicle location details_
 3. templates/index.html -- _An html page for the visualizing simulation results on a map_
 4. templates/visual_map.html -- _A rendered html page after plotting location coordinates on a map_
-5. berlin_stops.geojson -- _A geojson file which contains dropoff and pickup points data_
+5. berlin_stops.geojson -- _A geojson file which contains vehicle location details_
 6. Procfile -- _A file which is used to run a web app deployed on Heroku_
 7. requirements.txt -- _Dependency libraries for the project_
 8. runtime.txt -- _A file which contains runtime version on which the app is running_